Tests of general relativity: Light travel time delay testing

-The equivalence principle
+Equivalence principle

 The equivalence principle, in its simplest form, asserts that the trajectories of falling bodies in a gravitational field should be independent of their mass and internal structure, provided they are small enough not to disturb the environment or be affected by tidal forces.
 This idea has been tested to extremely high precision by Eötvös torsion balance experiments, which look for a differential acceleration between two test masses.
 Constraints on this, and on the existence of a composition-dependent fifth force or gravitational Yukawa interaction are very strong, and are discussed under fifth force and weak equivalence principle.

 A version of the equivalence principle, called the strong equivalence principle, asserts that self-gravitation falling bodies, such as stars, planets or black holes (which are all held together by their gravitational attraction) should follow the same trajectories in a gravitational field, provided the same conditions are satisfied.
 This is called the Nordtvedt effect and is most precisely tested by the Lunar Laser Ranging Experiment.
 Since 1969, it has continuously measured the distance from several rangefinding stations on Earth to reflectors on the Moon to approximately centimeter accuracy.
 These have provided a strong constraint on several of the other post-Newtonian parameters.

 Another part of the strong equivalence principle is the requirement that Newton's gravitational constant be constant in time, and have the same value everywhere in the universe.
 There are many independent observations limiting the possible variation of Newton's gravitational constant, but one of the best comes from lunar rangefinding which suggests that the gravitational constant does not change by more than one part in 1011 per year.
 The constancy of the other constants is discussed in the Einstein equivalence principle section of the equivalence principle article.